 “World-renowned saxophonist Timothy McAllister’s brilliant, crowd-pleasing performance was equal parts rock-star swagger and supremely polished musicianship” The Buffalo News

-“McAllister’s satiny alto saxophone wafted like a mist through the wide stone halls of ‘The Old Castle.’ ” [with the Chicago Symphony]
+“McAllister’s satiny alto saxophone wafted like a mist through the wide stone halls of ‘The Old Castle.’ ” [Chicago Symphony at Carnegie Hall]

 The New York Times